lurchmath/lurch-desktop-deprecated/docs/plan.md

 Similar apps could be created for iOS, Android, etc., but would need to use tools other than Electron.
 These are orthogonal tasks, and need not all be done by the same developer.

-## Repository organization

- * The `app/` folder is getting cluttered.
-Create an `app/examples/` subfolder and move every `*-example.html` and `*-example-solo.litcoffee` into it.
-Update any relative links to other resources, and any links to those pages.
-    * This requires also updating the `cake.litcoffee` to compile files in that subfolder as well.
-    * It also requires taking care with the `gh-pages` merge, so that compiled files get deleted/recreated correctly in that branch (once).

 ## Improving documentation